crxssed7/notable-figures/figures/James Gosling.md

 In March 2011, Gosling joined Google.
 Six months later, he followed his colleague Bill Vass and joined a startup called Liquid Robotics.
 In late 2016, Liquid Robotics was acquired by Boeing.
 Following the acquisition, Gosling left Liquid Robotics to work at Amazon Web Services as Distinguished Engineer in May 2017.
 He retired in July 2024.

-He is an advisor at the Scala company Lightbend, Independent Director at Jelastic, and Strategic Advisor for Eucalyptus, and is a board member of DIRTT Environmental Solutions.
+He has worked as an advisor at the Scala company Lightbend, Independent Director at Jelastic, and Strategic Advisor for Eucalyptus, and is a board member of DIRTT Environmental Solutions.

 # Awards
 For his achievement, the National Academy of Engineering in the United States elected him as a Foreign Associate member.